 Merchants may find their accounts suspended after initial sign up if they are deemed ‘high-risk’ by Square’s underwriters.
 Square also relies mostly on its self-serve help resources, so phone support is relatively limited.

-None of these payment processors will be the exact right fit for every single e-commerce brand.
-Instead, you should consider your own context.
-If you’re combining e-commerce sales with physical sales, maybe you want Square to bridge that gap.
+No one payment processor will be the exact right fit for every ecommerce brand.
+Instead, consider your context.
+If you’re combining ecommerce sales with physical sales, maybe you want Square to bridge that gap.
 If you’re looking for flexibility in fees, you could work with Stripe.
 And if you want stability for a rapidly expanding e-commerce business, Paypal could be what you’re looking for.

 Whatever the case, remember to factor payment processing fees into your profitability assessment.
 When looking at profitability, look at your per-order net profit after all costs are considered — this includes shipping, ad spend, discounts, refunds and (yes) transaction fees. including shipping, ad spend, transaction fees, discounts, refunds and more.